maxcraig112/Giffy-bot/README.md

 - potentially make it so giffy can caption MP4, jpeg,png as well
 - refine stop_words list so that some words aren't removed
 - if .rgif or .rcgif are used, don't try and process those gifs

+# More commands to add
+- bounce (similar to instagrams boomarang editing)
+- invert - inverts the entire gif
+- freeze - stops auto-replay of the gif
+- grey - converts image to grayscale
+- add custom text to gifs which are not properly read